mpa-clearlove7/Final-Project/README.md

 # Final-Project Group 19
-## You should be able to type 'make' to complie the program
+## You should be able to type 'make' to complie the program use makefile in msys2 64bit

 ## Lists of Commands
 | Command  | Description  |